swedenconnect/technical-framework/09 - DSS Extension for Federated Signing Services.md

 > The MIME type defining the message format.
 This is an enumeration of
 > the valid attribute values `text` (plain text), `text/html` (html) or
 > `text/markdown` (markdown).
 This specification does not specify any
-> particular restrictions on the provided message but it is RECOMMENDED
+> particular restrictions on the provided message, but it is RECOMMENDED
 > that sign message content is restricted to a limited set of valid tags
 > and attributes, and that the display entity performs filtering to
 > enforce these restrictions before displaying the message.
 The means